gerlandotermini/dash/Readme.md

 # DaSh - Yet Another WordPress Skeleton Environment

 DaSh is an open source [WordPress](https://wordpress.org/) boilerplate configuration inspired by [these](https://deliciousbrains.com/install-wordpress-subdirectory-composer-git-submodule/) [two](https://deliciousbrains.com/wordpress-deployment-workflow-git/) articles posted a while ago on the Delicious Brains blog, and of course by Mark Jaquith's [post](https://markjaquith.wordpress.com/2012/05/26/wordpress-skeleton/) on how to make your own starter kit.
-Used in conjunction with our [Graduate Vagrant](https://gitlab.com/gccomms/vagrant) development environment, it enables you to deploy a new WordPress-based site in minutes.
+Used in conjunction with [GT Vagrant](https://github.com/gerlandotermini/vagrant) development environment, it enables you to deploy a new WordPress-based site in minutes.
 Test new features, code new cool plugins and themes, all without having to worry about the tedious prep steps.

-This project is proudly maintained by the Office of Communications and Marketing at [The Graduate Center, CUNY](https://www.gc.cuny.edu/) and released under the [MIT License](LICENSE).

 ## Minimum System Requirements